gtsambos/gtsambos.github.io/index.md

 **Hi!**

-I'm Georgia, a PhD student in statistical genetics at the University of Melbourne in Australia.
+I'm Georgia, a PhD student in the School of Mathematics and Statistics and Melbourne Integrative Genomics, both at the University of Melbourne in Australia.
 I'm originally from Sydney, but I moved to Melbourne for study a few years ago.

-Read on to learn about my professional experience and other information about me.

-# Things I care about

-My research focuses on statistical methodologies for learning about genetics and ancestry.

-I am particularly interested in studies of admixture.
-Admixture occurs when organisms from two (or more) genetically distinct populations mix together to produce offspring of 'mixed ancestry'.
+My PhD research focuses on identifying the genetic signatures of admixture and local ancestry with statistical methodologies.
+Admixture occurs when organisms from two (or more) genetically distinct populations mix together to produce offspring of 'mixed ancestry'. *Local ancestry* refers to the ancestral origin of distinct genomic segments within an admixed individuals.
+Studying this ancestry can yield insights about demography, migratory history, evolution and disease.

-I have extensive experience teaching both technical and discursive aspects of mathematics and statistics.

 # Programming experience

-I have extensive experience with
+I have experience with
 - R
 - Python
 - Markdown